Generating high-quality images and animations is a critical capability that can be used to communicate your designs to others.

 An increment slider allows you to see larger variations.

-Choosing one of the tile, reset the others to make the chosen tile as the base line and you can continue to make selections to get your desired result.
+Choosing one of the tiles, reset the others to make the chosen tile as the baseline and you can continue to make selections to get your desired result.

 Tooltips are available to provide precise values to the settings.